-^{16 &}quot;Stakeholders" are any groups, organizations, or systems who can help affects or can be affected by a public health event.
-These include relevant sectors, various levels and non-governmental organizations working within State Parties
+16 &quot;Stakeholders" are any groups, organizations, or systems who can help affects or can be affected by a public health event.
+These include relevant sectors, various levels and non-governmental organizations working within State Parties i.e. used at least monthly

-17 Member States need to fulfil all IHR obligations unless an exception or discretion applies.
+Member States need to fulfil all IHR obligations unless an exception or discretion applies.